-The group currently meets three times a year and is responsible for identifying steps that can be taken to reduce the risk of modern slavery in the University’s sphere of influence, for ensuring the implementation of steps identified, and for reporting on progress.
+The group currently meets three times a year and is responsible for identifying steps that can be taken to reduce the risk of modern slavery in the University’s sphere of influence, implementing the steps identified, and for reporting on progress.
 The group’s activities include monitoring the inclusion of modern slavery requirements in different aspects of University operations, promoting staff training on modern slavery, and developing proposals for research collaborations.

 Modern Slavery Statements are drafted in August each year by the Department for Social Responsibility and Sustainability, drawing on evidence gathered by the working group.
 The statements are signed off by the Social Responsibility and Sustainability Committee, Audit & Risk Committee, and University Court, and then published on the University website, linked from the footer of each web page.

-The University's Modern Slavery Statement details what steps we already take to combat modern slavery, our relevant policies and procedures, and an action plan to ensure sustained focus on this issue.
+The University's Modern Slavery Statement details what steps we already take to combat modern slavery and our relevant policies and procedures.
+It also includes an action plan to ensure sustained focus on this issue.

 A research report on modern slavery and universities has been produced for the sector, and is available to download: